ucd-library/ror-extend-demo/details.md

 ## Standards and formats used

-The extension of ROR is defined as a linked data specification, with files provided in the JSONLD (JSON linked data) format.
+The extension of ROR is defined as a linked data specification, with files provided in the [JSON-LD](https://json-ld.org) (JSON linked data) format.

 ### JSON